ossamasgr/gitlab/doc/charts/gitlab/kas/index.md

 ## Design Choices

-The `kas` container used in this chart use a distroless image for minimal resource consumption.
+The `gitlab-kas` container used in this chart use a distroless image for minimal resource consumption.
 The deployed services are exposed by an Ingress which uses [WebSocket proxying](https://nginx.org/en/docs/http/websocket.html) to permit communication in long lived connections with the external component [`agentk`](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent#gitlab-kubernetes-agent-agentk), which is its Kubernetes cluster-side agent counterpart.

 The route to access the service will depend on your [Ingress configuration](#ingress).